 In particular, these interactions might come either from robot actions, such as stretching or shearing the object, or they could be due to collisions with external objects, like the body of a person in an assistive dressing scenario.
-In both cases, we can reason about the interaction dynamics by identifying three different stages as shown in in Fig.~\ref{fig:phases}.
+In both cases, we can reason about the interaction dynamics by identifying three different stages as shown in Fig.~\ref{fig:phases}.
 In the first stage (\textit{free} manipulation), no stress is involved during the manipulation as the deformable nature of the textile makes it compliant with the robot's movement or external objects.
 In the second phase (\textit{stress} manipulation), the textile starts to induce forces on the end-effector and its elastic properties become relevant to characterize the interaction dynamics of the manipulation.
 Finally, after a certain force known as rupture force, the textile breaks.
 Often in robotic tasks, objects are manipulated within the \textit{free} manipulation phase.
-Nevertheless, precise modeling of the \textit{stress} manipulation phase can be useful for applications requiring a constraint over the forces exerted on the deformable object or to assure that a specific action is performed correctly~\cite{erickson2018deep,chi2022iterative}.

-So far, these tasks have been studied with the implicit assumption that the elasticity of different manipulated samples do not exhibit large variations in their dynamics, despite the wide diversity of real-world elastic textiles (such as first-aid bandages, t-shirts, jeans).
+Nevertheless, precise modeling of the \textit{stress} manipulation phase can be useful for applications requiring a constraint over the forces exerted on the deformable object or to assure that a specific action is correctly performed~\cite{erickson2018deep,chi2022iterative}.
+So far, these tasks have been studied with the implicit assumption that the elasticity of different manipulated samples does not exhibit large variations, despite the wide diversity of real-world elastic textiles, such as first-aid bandages, t-shirts, jeans.